kevincoleman/GRPH273/syllabus.md

 * 30% Design projects and critiques
 * 20% Quizzes

-Each grade letter is represents a range of 10 percentage points (A = 90–100, B = 80–89, etc.).
+Each grade letter represents a range of 10 percentage points (A = 90–100, B = 80–89, etc.).
 Your grades will be updated as regularly as I can keep up with, and will be available on D2L

 ## Final Test